DNS Address Could Not Be Found: Causes and Easy Fixes

 This ensures that your browser fetches fresh DNS information.

 Operating systems keep a local DNS cache to speed up browsing.
-If it becomes corrupted, it may cause the error.
+If it becomes corrupted, it may cause an error.

 Windows: